renesas-rz/rz_linux_distros/docs/getting_started/_components/step_06.md

           dhcp4: true
     ```

-    Then, execute the following command to to apply the settings.
+    Then, execute the following command to apply the settings.
     ```bash
     sudo netplan apply
     ```